LeadHaste

 Researching Companies and Contacts

-I start with an Ideal Customer Profile (ICP): company size, industry, revenue range, and geography.
-I use company websites, annual reports, and industry directories to confirm firmographics and identify departments that match my offering.
+Start with your ICP: company size, industry, revenue range, and geography.
+Use company websites, annual reports, and industry directories to build the company-level list.

 Leveraging LinkedIn and Social Platforms

-I also scan Twitter, GitHub, and industry forums for thought leadership and project details that signal buying intent.
-I document social handles and interaction opportunities in my prospect list to plan multi-channel outreach.
+Also scan Twitter, GitHub, and industry forums for thought leadership and project details that signal buying intent.
+Document social handles and interaction logs alongside email records.

 Sourcing Data from Events and Referrals

-I attend industry conferences, webinars, and local meetups to capture real-time leads and business cards.
-I note session topics, exhibitor lists, and attendee roles to map prospects to my ICP.
+Attend industry conferences, webinars, and local meetups to capture real-time leads.
+Note session topics, exhibitor lists, and active participants who match your ICP.

-When collecting business cards or form entries, I immediately log contact details, company, role, and context (session attended, booth interest) to preserve lead quality.
+When collecting business cards or form entries, immediately log contact details, company, role, and context (session attended, booth interest) to preserve intent signals.

-I ask existing customers and partners for referrals, specifying the type of decision-makers I need.
-I track referral source and warm-introduction status in the spreadsheet.
+Ask existing customers and partners for referrals, specifying the type of decision-makers you need.
+Track referral source and warm-introduction status for each contact.

 Automating Prospecting List Creation With Tools

-I focus on using specialized platforms, verification services, and CRM integrations to build lists that are accurate, targeted, and ready for outreach.
-The right mix of a B2B database, sales intelligence, and email verification reduces manual cleanup and improves deliverability.
+Specialized platforms, verification services, and CRM integrations to build lists that are accurate, targeted, and ready for outreach.

 Top Prospecting Tools and Data Providers